 The average monthly disability check for diabetes and similar endocrine disorders is approximately $1,318.54.
 However, the amount will vary depending on your work history and income.

 Need Legal Help?
-Contact experienced lawyers
+Contact Experienced Lawyers

-A disability lawyer can provide invaluable assistance in obtaining diabetes disability benefits.
+A Social Security disability lawyer can provide invaluable assistance in obtaining diabetes disability benefits.
 They possess knowledge of disability law, eligibility criteria, and the application process.
 They can evaluate your case, gather and organize the necessary medical evidence, and ensure all required documentation is prepared correctly and submitted if your initial application gets denied.